RAMGuide/TheRamGuide-WIP-/DDR4 PCBS.md

 ## 'C' UDIMM PCB's

 The C family of UDIMM PCB's consists only of the C0 PCB.
 The C0 PCB is a 1Rx16 non-ecc pcb.
 This PCB due to using 16 bit wide chips only has 4 chips.
 It is decent in clock speed potential with it being shown hitting 4533mt/s.
-This PCB is used by almost all 2GB DDR4 sticks and some 4GB sticks.
+This PCB is used by almost all 2GB DDR4 sticks and very rarely in 4GB sticks, it is a very rare pcb.

 C0
 ![image](https://user-images.githubusercontent.com/77159913/114504916-f1b04d00-9c72-11eb-8956-9c62689d29f6.png)